tillchen/personal-website/content/posts/2019-7-27-SQL-Notes.md

 2. Without `WHERE`, every possible one will be updated.

-3. Use comma to seperate different columns after `SET`.
+3. Use comma to separate different columns after `SET`.

 4. It can do basic math: `SET cost = cost + 1`.